dbdmitriy/Calculator/README.md

-His is a simple Calculator
+This is a simple Calculator